mireglo/Sudoku_CSC290/README.md

 - **Arsh Khan**
    - I created the GridDraw module which allows you to draw the grid for the puzzle.
 I also added the ability to use the arrow keys as a control scheme.
 Finally I fixed a bug with the game not highlighting the first selected cell.
 For the README, I added the 'Rules of Sudoku' section.
 I also fleshed out the 'How to Play' section.

+- **Anthony Lee**
+   - I created SudokuApplication and Textbox.
+The application launches the game and acts as the view.
+Creating the application involved hooking up the game to the GUI.
+Additionally, I made the UFO cursor in the menu screen.
+The textboxes represent an individual cell and can get input.
+Fixed a bug where using the arrow keys did not highlight a clue cell.

 ## License